KaminariIkazuchi/Arduino/README.md

 ### How to use the Arduino

-Take a look to the [Arduino Getting Started], if you don't want to, the steps are written below.
+Take a look to the [Arduino Getting Started](https://www.arduino.cc/en/Guide/ArduinoMega2560), if you don't want to, the steps are written below.

 First, you have to launch the Arduino software and connect the Arduino to the computer using the USB A/B cable and atfer that you have to make sure that you selected the right board.
 ```